avodonosov/hunchentoot-stuck-connection-monitor/README.md

 # Unblocking the threads

-To unblock the connection threads we can `shutdown` the connection socket.
+To unblock the connection threads we suggest to `shutdown` the connection socket.

-Strictly speaking, calling socket operations from a thread other than the connection thread that currently reads or writes from socket is not guaranteed to work correctly, socket API is single threaded.
+Strictly speaking, calling socket operations from a thread other than the connection thread that currently reads or writes to socket is not guaranteed to work correctly, socket API is single threaded.

 But `shutdown` works fine on Linux and unblocks the connection